scanse/sweep-arduino/README.md

 # Compatibility
 ### Arduino
 Currently the library has only been tested with an `Arduino Mega 2560`, an `Arduino Mega ADK`, and an `Arduino Micro`.

 ### Sweep Firmware
 | sweep firmware | compatibility |
 | :------------: | :-----------: |
 | > v1.4         | untested      |
 | v1.4           | yes           |

-The library is designed to support recent Sweep firmware versions.
-The communication protocol used by the earlier firmwares may not work properly with this library.
-You can download the latest firmware [here](http://scanse.io/downloads).
+The library is designed to support the most recent Sweep firmware version.
+The communication protocol used by earlier firmware versions may not work properly with this library.
+A guide to updating the Sweep's firmware is available [here](https://support.scanse.io/hc/en-us/articles/224557908-Upgrading-Firmware).

 # Installation
 Copy the entire `Sweep/` folder to your `.../Arduino/libraries/` directory.

 # Use
 Checkout the provided `Examples/` directory for 2 full examples.

 For best results, you should provide dedicated external 5V power to the Sweep rather than using power from the Arduino.
 Just be sure to connect the ground from the power source and the arduino.
 If you are just experimenting, you can run the sweep off the 5V power from the Arduino with the Arduino receiving power over USB.
 However, it is possible that using a low power USB port (ex: laptop) to power the arduino + sweep will result in unexpected behavior.